The Russian Doping Scandal and how the IOC betrayed the Olympic Movement

 It is fascinating to see Vyshinsky’s philosophy now being adopted by the International Olympic Committee and by CAS.

-If CAS and the International Olympic Committee had merely said that invitations to participate in the Olympic Games is the exclusive prerogative of the International Olympic Committee, then that might have been hard and unjust and perhaps even legally wrong, but at least it would have been coherent.
+If CAS and the International Olympic Committee had merely said that invitations to participate in the Olympic Games are the exclusive prerogative of the International Olympic Committee, then that might have been hard and unjust and perhaps even legally wrong, but at least it would have been coherent.

 Saying instead that Russian athletes must prove their ‘innocence’ when no evidence of wrongdoing has been presented against them is by contrast not just legally absurd; it is also unethical and immoral.